automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Lanzhousaurus.md

 # Lanzhousaurus
-## Description: This herbivore's teeth were half a foot long.
+## This herbivore's teeth were half a foot long.